gSchool/mcsp-unit-oop/01-object-oriented-programming/02-this.md

 The reason this works, is because rather than extracting the `getStarPowerUp` function from the player object, we are deferring that execution until after the time has elapsed and then calling the method directly, allowing JavaScript to use the context to set the `this` implicit parameter to the `player` object.
 This works great!
 But there are a few other methods for manipulating the `this` keyword which you should be aware of.

+## Bind, Call, and Apply

 The first is called `bind`. `bind` creates a new function with a given object set as it's context.
-To use it in our `setTimeout` example, we would do the following.
+To use it in our `setTimeout` example, we would do the following:

 ```js
 setTimeout(player.getStarPowerUp.bind(player), 1000);